hossameldinmi/paging_plus/example/README.md

-# File Size Examples
+# Paging Plus Examples

-This folder contains example code demonstrating how to use the `paging_plus` package with all its features.
+This folder contains example code demonstrating how to use the `paging_plus` package for pagination management.

 ## Running the Examples